Are you looking to optimize your HR manager LinkedIn profile?

 Upload a Customized Resume to Your Profile

-If your Linkedin profile is complete with all details and the resume is missing, you may not hear back from prospective employers.
+If your LinkedIn profile is complete with all the details and the resume is missing, you may not hear back from prospective employers.
 Even today, employers prefer having a soft copy of your resume.

 But why?

-Not everyone will have time to open your Linkedin profile and skim through it.
-When recruiters have hundreds of candidates to screen, it will only add up to their burden without a resume.
+Not everyone will have time to open your LinkedIn profile and skim through it.
+When recruiters have hundreds of candidates to screen, it will only add to their burden without a resume.

-That’s why it is critical you have a resume attached to your Linkedin profile.
+That’s why you must have a resume attached to your LinkedIn profile.

-Your Linkedin profile is a summary of your career, and you as a person.
+Your LinkedIn profile summarizes your career and you as a person.

-Your resume is a one-page snapshot of your work experience, education, and skills, that is tailor-made for each managerial position.
+Your resume is a one-page snapshot of your work experience, education, and skills that is tailored to each managerial position.

-While there are multiple ways of adding a resume to your profile, here is one way of doing it.
+While there are multiple ways to add a resume to your profile, here is one way.

-Create a new post and then click on Add a document option at the bottom of the window.
-Feel free to add relevant hashtags related to HR management, and share your thoughts about your relevant field.
+Create a new post and click the Add a document option at the bottom of the window.
+Feel free to add relevant hashtags related to HR management.

 Show Your Brief Work History

-You’ve got a nice profile photo, an amazing headline, and a powerful introduction that captivates your audience.
+You’ve got a nice photo, a fantastic headline, and a powerful introduction that captivates your audience.
 What if you don’t have work experience to prove all of it?

 Here are some tips on optimizing your work history on Linkedin:

-• Mention Achievements – Provide a number with your achievement.
+- Mention Achievements – Provide a number of your achievements.
 For example, “Managed a team of 100 employees and introduced new training programs.”

 Here are some tips to keep in mind: